Alexander Andreyevich Ivanov

 Alexander Andreyevich Ivanov (Алекса́ндр Андре́евич Ива́нов; 28 July [O.S.
 16 July] 1806 - 15 July [O.S.
 3 July] 1858) was a Russian painter who adhered to the waning tradition of Neoclassicism but found little sympathy with his contemporaries.
-He was born and died in St. Petersburg.
-He has been called the master of one work, for it took 20 years to complete his magnum opus The Appearance of Christ Before the People.
+Although Ivanov was born and died in St. Petersburg, he spent the most of his life in Rome, where he worked on his magnum opus, The Appearance of Christ Before the People.

 Biography

 Early years and education

 Alexander Andreyevich was born to an art professor Andrey Ivanov.
 Aged 11, he entered the Imperial Academy of Arts and studied at his father's course together with Karl Briullov.
 For his good achievements he was awarded with two silver medals, in 1824 he received a golden medal for the painting 'Priam Asking Achilles to Return Hector's Body'.
 In 1827 he was honoured with the Big Gold Medal of the Imperial Academy of Arts for 'Joseph interprets the butler's and the baker's dreams' and was promoted to the XIV grade artists.

 Ivanov's benefactors decided to send him abroad to study art, but required one more picture, thus he creates 'Bellerophon sent to a campaign against the Chimera'.
 In 1830 Ivanov departs to Europe, first in Germany, then to Italy.